-Injured Hawke's Bay cat drags leg-hold trap for 30 hours into arms of SPCA inspector
+Injured Hawke's Bay cat drags leg trap for 30 hours into arms of SPCA inspector

 Leg-hold traps have spring-operated jaws which clamp on to animals' legs.

-The Animal Welfare (Leg Hold Traps) Order 2007 prohibits their use within 150 m of any dwelling without the occupier's permission, or in any area where there is a probable risk of catching a companion animal.
+The Animal Welfare (Leg Hold Traps) Order 2007 prohibits their use within 150m of any dwelling without the occupier's permission, or in any area where there is a probable risk of catching a companion animal.

 SPCA Animal Welfare Inspector Laura Phillips said "Even if you do satisfy these conditions, you have to check it daily within 12 hours of sunrise, or face possible cruelty charges if an animal is caught and you fail to deal with it in a humane way''.

-"SPCA wants to remind our community: don't set leg-hold traps in areas where there is a

-probable risk of catching a companion animal.
+"SPCA wants to remind our community: don't set leg-hold traps in areas where there is a probable risk of catching a companion animal.
 The risks to pets are real and we don't want to see any more animals suffer – or be killed in such a slow and painful way – by these traps," Phillips said.

-"Anyone who has concerns about the inappropriate use of leg-hold traps, discovers one of these traps, or finds an animal who has been caught in one, should contact SPCA
+"Anyone who has concerns about the inappropriate use of leg-hold traps, discovers one of these traps, or finds an animal who has been caught in one, should contact SPCA immediately."